pygeo/pycmbs/docsrc/source/installation.rst

  2. Source code installation from code repository (currently recommended)
  3. Source code installation from tarball

 All approaches are detailed below.

-Special informations for users working at the Max-Planck-Institute for Meteorology are provided in a :doc:`installation_mpi`
+Special informations for users working at the Max-Planck-Institute for Meteorology are provided in a :doc:`installation_mpi`.

 Operating systems
 -----------------